Vindair/CP317-W2018-G3/documents/Subby-Requirements.md

 Additional tables, such as those related to Auction/Bidding type listings may be added to support the product roadmap as features are implemented.
 Indexes will applied to all uniquely identifying fields such as ID’s (as well as other fields of import, such as email addresses or location data) to ensure fast lookups for individual and related records.

 ### 3.4.
 Portability
-We must create a functional web page that is accessible on all devices, and because of the web-based nature, we must ensure compatibility with the largest browsers: Google Chrome, FireFox, Internet Explorer, Safari.
+We must create a functional web page that is accessible on all devices, and because of the web-based nature, we must ensure compatibility with the largest browsers: Google Chrome, FireFox, Edge, and Safari.
 This means that there should be no issue with accessing the project Windows, Mac OS X, or Linux.
 There will be a mobile friendly version of the site.

 # 4.0.
 Revision History

 ---
+## Version 1.1
+* **Section 3**
+    * Alex Kirsopp [2.1.4, ]

+* **Other**
+    * Alex Kirsopp - Markdown

 ## Version 1.0
 * **Section 1**
     * Sandra Sung [1.1 - 1.5] [2018-05-20]